Frequently Asked Questions

 If your pet doesn't see a vet routinely, we will only euthanize pets that are at the end of their life (old age), and we may require a veterinarian recommendation.
 We do not euthanize for behavior (i.e biting, or eliminating in the house), which does not mean that these pets shouldn't be euthanized, but that it needs to be done in coordination with routine veterinary care at your local clinic.
 We also do not euthanize pets that are treatable.
 If you can not afford treatment, we recommend working with your veterinarian on the best course of action.

-What are my options for cremation or burial?
+What are my options for Aftercare?

 What form of payment is accepted?
 Can I be billed?